PreK – Grade 4

 Students in grades seven through 12 use Schoology to access course materials, submit assignments, view grades and correspond with teachers, and Schoology login credentials for students and parents will be included in a midsummer email.

-Additionally, students in grades seven through 12 are required to bring their own laptop as part of our BYOL program.
+Students in grade seven are not required to bring their own laptop.
+Students in grades eight through 12 are required to bring their own laptop as part of our BYOL program.
 Should your child use a Mac or a PC?
 To a large degree, this preference depends upon who you ask and your child’s interest.
 Each one has strengths and weaknesses.
 Practically speaking, however, either one can serve the purposes for which technology will be used on campus.

 Whitefield Academy students in grades 7 through 12 are required to bring their own laptops to school.
 In an increasingly digital age, it is vital to teach students appropriate, effective, and safe usage of technology.
 Minimum specifications for both Mac and PC laptops can be found below.